MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaEntitlementManagementConnectedOrganizationExternalSponsorByRef.md

 Remove a user or a group from the connected organization's external sponsors.
 The external sponsors are a set of users who can approve requests on behalf of other users from that connected organization.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgEntitlementManagementConnectedOrganizationExternalSponsorByRef](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgEntitlementManagementConnectedOrganizationExternalSponsorByRef?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Delete (Default)